marcin-m-kwiecien/CDTV-remote/README.md

 # CDTV-remote

 Use your phone as Commodore CDTV remote.
 Work in Progress, but some of the keys are working already.

+Tested with *real CDTV*

 Based on freqmax protocol description that can be found [here](https://forum.amiga.org/index.php?topic=60087.msg672578#msg672578).